 Pesticide exposure has been linked to the damage of reproductive health and the endocrine system.
-The endocrine system is the collection of glands in the body that is responsible for regulating hormone levels.
-Many pesticides are endocrine disruptors, affecting critical processes of hormone production and functions of a healthy body.
+The endocrine system encompasses a collection of glands in the body responsible for regulating hormone levels.
+Many pesticides disrupt the endocrine system, affecting critical processes of hormone production and functions of a healthy body.

-- The U.S. Environmental Protection Agency has found that disruption of the endocrine system can result in “reproductive disorders, birth defects, immune suppression, and other harmful effects.”
+- The U.S. Environmental Protection Agency found that the disruption of the endocrine system can cause “reproductive disorders, birth defects, immune suppression, and other harmful effects.”

 - Reproductive health diseases and disorders include reduced fertility, birth defects, developmental disorders, and preterm birth.

 - According to the National Institutes of Health, exposure to environmental pollutants and endocrine disruptors may pose the greatest threat to reproductive health.

 A growing body of evidence shows that pesticides can damage human reproductive health, with particularly high risks for pregnant women and fetuses.

 - Pesticides, once metabolized, can pass through the placenta, which means that a mother’s exposure to pesticides from her food and environment can lead to exposure of her fetus.

 - In a recent study, 100 percent of pregnant women who consumed potatoes, corn, and soybeans that had been genetically modified to be pesticide-tolerant had metabolites of one of the herbicides in the cord blood of their babies.

 - Reproductive exposures to pesticides can lead to permanent changes in the genetics of individuals altering the expression of genes (epigenetic effects).

 - In some studies, pesticide exposures in mice lead to genetic changes passed along to subsequent generations resulting in mental disorders and obesity.